oi-analytics/oi-analytics.github.io/sectors.md

 to accurately quantify and map climate risks and plan resilience enhancing adaptation.

 ## International development
-Our approach harnesses the transformative potential of infrastructure to advance towards the Paris agreement on climate change and the Sustainable Development Goals (SDGs).
+Our approach harnesses the transformative potential of infrastructure, including nature-based solutions, to advance towards the Paris agreement on climate change and the Sustainable Development Goals (SDGs).

 ## Research
 We work with universities and other research organisations to consolidate and expand the current